BALIST0N/HogsOfWarEditor/README.md

 TODO :
 the tool :
-- create 3 different "modding .mad .mtd", one for normal maps, one for snow maps, one for desert maps
+- create 3 different "modding .mad & .mtd", one for normal maps, one for snow maps, one for desert maps
-- redo the modding mad+mtd to filter some incorrect models / game will load the first model wih the name, model type number is ignored
+- redo the modding mad+mtd to filter some incorrect models
+- skyboxes : find witch map has what skybox?
 - export 1 model with multiple skins (tents, shelter) -> possible but need GLB/GLTF extension?
+- try to understand why VSstudio doesn't compile into a single Exe File....
+- FileSystem managemenet : rewrite/improve 'file handling' sections and export folders manipulation
 - manage to export character model with skeleton (.hir)
 - manage to export character model with skeleton + animations/motionCapture (.mcap)
 - manage to export character model with a hat (combine two models)